pedrosanchezr/poe/README.md

 - (FE) Bugfix for extra quotes on output
 - (FE) Bugfix issues related to duplicate controls for smartphones layout
 - (FE) Minor fixes for better visualization on different resolutions

-### Known issues / Tech debt
-- (BE) Swagger documentation is being deployed only on HTTP, seems to be a known error/config issue of Flask-Restplus

 ## [1.0.3] - 2020-10-04
 ### Added